mm6/InternetOfThingsCourse/Weeks/week3.md

 ## Topics

 In week 3 we study client side web technologies such as Javascript, XML, and JSON.
-We begin our study of websockets and MQTT.
+We begin our study of WebSockets.
+We demonstrate how WebSockets may be used to carry messages between a browser and an MQTT broker.
+Real time interactions are displayed in a browser using the Google Charts Javascript library.

 + Client side AJAX in Javascript
 + Client and server side Websockets